 You might be asking yourself if expanding your business internationally is worth it.
 There are certainly plenty of advantages!
 Let us tell you how cross-border shipping can help you grow internationally:

 - Explore new markets: expanding your business internationally opens you up to new markets.
 This could be hugely beneficial for expanding your customer base and increasing your brand awareness globally.
-Discover our “how to sell” guides on specific geographies: Western Europe and Russia.
-Stay tuned to know more about How to sell in the US – new guide coming soon!
+Discover our “how to sell” guides on specific geographies: Western Europe, Russia, US part 1, US part 2.

 - Bigger audience = bigger revenue: the more countries you ship your products to, the more potential there is to grow your brand.
 This can increase your revenue, and allow you to serve more happy customers.